deepcloudlabs/dcl355-2025-oct-21/README.md

 **Security.** `keycloak-jwt-spring-boot` and `security-card-microservice` show OIDC login, JWT validation, and token forwarding between services.

 **Observability.** The `study-*` projects illustrate Spring Boot Actuator endpoints, JFR profiling hooks, and JMX, helping you instrument services for operations.

 ---

-## Exercises

-Open the `Exercises` directory for the labs used in class.
-Each one references a target sample and a goal (e.g., add a circuit breaker to a slow route, wire an outbox publisher into a transactional flow, configure a DLT consumer, protect an endpoint with JWT, or expose health and metrics).

----